joelberkeley/words/guides/idris-neovim.md

 _How to set up interactive editing in Neovim for Idris 2 on Ubuntu_

-Note: I use the words Idris and Idris2 interchangeably.
-I'll always mean Idris2.

 1. Install Neovim.
 I strongly recommend using the [latest stable release](https://github.com/neovim/neovim/releases/latest).
 The version on your distro's official package repository may well be too old.
 1. Install [Packer](https://github.com/wbthomason/packer.nvim) with e.g.
    ```bash